 As the feudal system took hold and spread across Europe, the societal structure which had allowed free men to sail to new lands to raid vanished.
 Free men became the indentured servants of the new feudal monarchs who depended on their labor to generate income (rather than slaves).
 Where all men were once required to learn how to fight, they were now dissuaded from doing so.
 As part of a broad move to consolidate power, the monarchs of Scandinavia instituted reforms to convert their subjects into servants, much as their southern European neighbors had done.
 Putting together a crew to raid a faraway land became less and less feasible.

 The Assimilation of Settlers Into New Societies

 The Viking Age saw its twilight when the lands they had once raided were settled and defended by their own kin.
-This occurred in Britain, Ireland, Russia, France, among several others.
+This occurred in Britain, Ireland, Russia, and France, among several others.
 Normandy is a prime example of how the Vikings assimilated into the culture of the people who had previously owned the land they settled.
 By 1066, the Normans were francophone (old French) and loyal to the French king.
 They obeyed the commands of the Pope and answered to the local church.
 They retained some vestiges of their Viking past and, arguably, those cultural traits later contributed to the political climate in England that led to the Magna Carta.
 But for all intents and purposes, the men who invaded Britain in 1066 were no longer Danes, they were French.

 A Final Blow

 One Scandinavian monarch defied the tide of history and continued to raid as his forefathers had done.
-This last raider, king Harald Hardrada, built a reputation for himself as a formidable warrior and tactician.
+This last Viking, named Harald Hardrada, built a reputation for himself as a formidable warrior and tactician.
 In 1066 he attacked England as one of the many rival claimants to the English throne.
 He was killed at the battle of Stamford Bridge by the forces of Harold Godwinson.
 Thus ended the life of the last infamous Norse raider; thus ended the Viking Age.